anpopa/tkmreader/README.md

 ## Getting started
 This is a host tool to connect and read data stream from taskmonitor service.
-The output is serialised in JSON data format to be used in data visualization tools.
+The output is serialized in JSON data format to be used in data visualization tools.

 ## Download
 `# git clone --recurse-submodules https://gitlab.com/taskmonitor/tkm-reader.git`